-The Court has also struck down federal legislation targeted at particular groups as violative of the principles of equal protection incorporated into the Fifth Amendment's Due
+The Court has also struck down federal legislation targeted at particular groups as violative of the principles of equal protection incorporated into the Fifth Amendment's Due Process Clause.

-Process Clause.
 In U.S. Department of Agriculture v.
-Moreno, 413 U.S. 528 (1973), the Supreme Court found that a provision of the Food Stamp Act, which excluded from participation any household that contained an individual unrelated to any other member of the household, was passed to prevent hippies and hippie communes from participating in the program.
-The group adversely affected by the legislation-hippies-was not a "suspect class" to which strict scrutiny would be applied.
-Thus, the Supreme Court applied rational basis scrutiny to the challenged provision.
+Moreno, 413 U.S. 528 (1973), the Supreme Court found that a provision of the Food Stamp Act, which excluded non-family households, was passed to prevent hippies from participating in the program.
+Because hippies were not a suspect class, the Supreme Court applied rational basis scrutiny to the challenged provision.
 It nonetheless struck it down, reasoning that:

 if the constitutional conception of "equal protection of the laws" means anything, it must at the very least mean that a bare congressional desire to harm a politically unpopular group cannot constitute a legitimate governmental interest.
-As a result, a purpose to discriminate against hippies cannot, in and of itself and without reference to (some independent) considerations in the public interest, justify the [classification].
+As a result, a purpose to discriminate against hippies cannot, in and of itself . . . justify the [classification].